frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 Pipes are predefined functions that can be performed on the incoming message.
 The ``<FixedResultPipe>`` ignores the input and outputs a fixed string that can be configured.
 We configure the ``name`` to be "Example".
 This satisfies the reference made in the ``firstPipe`` attribute in the ``<Pipeline>`` tag.
 Therefore, the (ignored) incoming message is the message we got from the receiver.
 The fixed output string we want is in the ``returnString`` attribute.

 In the remainder of the :ref:`gettingStarted` chapter, we will see pipes with more interesting functions, like applying XSLT transformations and sending data to a database.
-In subsection :ref:`horizonsMultipleFiles` you will learn how to search the pipe you need.
+In subsection :ref:`configurationSyntaxChecking` you will learn how to search the pipe you need.

 The ``<Forward>`` within a pipe tag defines what should happen after the execution of that pipe.
 A forward consists of a forward name and a path.
 Each pipe predefines the forward names from which it can send the output.
 For the fixed result pipe, the only